 Another consideration to determine if you’re a good candidate for hip replacement is to look at your history with previous treatment methods.

-For example, “Patients with arthritis will usually have significant relief from an injection, even if it is extremely brief.
-If I am considering if someone is having symptoms from their arthritis and they tell me they had an injection and didn’t get any relief at all (not even for a few hours), it will make me consider if the pain is coming from another source around the joint or the back.”
+“Patients with hip arthritis will usually have significant relief from an injection, even if it is extremely brief,” says Dr. Ehmke.
+“If I am considering if someone is having symptoms from their arthritis and they tell me they had an injection and didn’t get any relief at all (not even for a few hours), it will make me consider if the pain is coming from another source around the joint or the back.”

-“I never want to rush a patient into surgery before they are ready, but when we talk about timing, it is important to consider the longer you are inactive because of the arthritis, the weaker and stiffer your muscles and joints will become.
+“I never want to rush a patient into surgery before they are ready, but when we talk about timing, it is important to consider the longer you are inactive because of arthritis, the weaker and stiffer your muscles and joints will become.
 This might lead to a longer recovery to get yourself back to the level you were at before.”

-We always weigh the risks of the procedure with the benefits, so it is important to go through all of your current and past medical issues to make sure you are fit for surgery.
-If you are someone that can continue to live their life without any limitations and control the pain with occasional injections or medicines, then surgery isn’t right for you.
-However, if you have tried everything and seen the quality of your life decrease by missing out on all of the activities you love to do, then a joint replacement can change your life and get you back to being you.
+We always weigh the risks of the procedure with the benefits, so it’s essential to go through your current and past medical issues to ensure you are a candidate for hip replacement surgery.
+If you are someone that can continue to live life without any limitations and control the pain with occasional injections or medicines, then surgery may not be suitable for you.

-Get Relief from Your Hip Pain Today
+Get Relief From Your Hip Pain Today

 Hip Care and Treatment at IBJI

-*The blog is for general information and educational purposes only regarding musculoskeletal conditions.
-The information provided does not constitute the practice of medicine or other healthcare professional services, including the giving of medical advice, and no doctor-patient relationship is formed.
+*This blog post is for general information and educational purposes only regarding musculoskeletal conditions.
+The information provided doesn’t constitute the practice of medicine or other healthcare professional services, including giving medical advice, and no doctor-patient relationship is formed.
 Readers with musculoskeletal conditions should seek the advice of their healthcare professionals without delay for any condition they have.
 The use of the information is at the reader’s own risk.
-The content is not intended to replace diagnosis, treatment or medical advice from your treating healthcare professional.
+The content isn’t intended to replace your treating healthcare professional’s diagnosis, treatment, or medical advice.